 Student Labor Opportunities

 Berea College’s Labor Program gives you the added opportunity to gain significant work experience during your years at Berea.
 Within the Program, we offer ten- and five-hour teaching associate positions.
-Teaching associates assist professors and provide tutoring in the accounting and economics labs, which serve students enrolled in departmental courses.
+Teaching associates assist professors and provide tutoring in the accounting and economics labs, which serve students enrolled in program courses.

 Students interested in gaining experience in management should consider labor positions with: